Frank G. Clement: Later life and other work

 After leaving office, Clement practiced law in partnership with Grant Smith.
 His wife, who had become tired of her husband's alcoholism, filed for divorce in 1969.
-He announced a fourth gubernatorial campaign in 1969, but died in a car crash on Franklin Road in Nashville just after making the announcement.
+He announced his intention to run for a fourth term as governor in 1970, but on November 4, 1969, shortly after the start of his campaign, he was involved in a car crash near Nashville and was pronounced dead.
 At the time of his death, he and his estranged wife were headed towards reconciliation.
 His 10 total years as governor of Tennessee are the longest any person served in the position in the 20th century, and longer than all but two 19th-century governors, John Sevier and William Carroll.
 His remains were interred at Dickson County Memorial Gardens near Dickson.

 In 1959, Clement served as honorary Co-Chairman on the Board of Directors for the newly founded Country Music Association (CMA).
 He and Albert Gore, Sr., were bestowed this honor in appreciation for their public service to the state of Tennessee and their support in accommodating the country music industry.
 In 1970, the CMA honored Clement with the Connie B. Gay Award in recognition of his outstanding service to the association.

 Clement was a 32nd degree Mason and a member of the Shriners.
 He was also an active Methodist, and taught Sunday school throughout the 1960s.

 Family and legacy

 Clement's sister, Anna Belle Clement O'Brien (1923–2009), worked as his chief of staff in the 1960s, and later served in the state legislature, initially in the state House of Representatives (1975–1977), and afterward in the state senate (1977–1991).

 Clement married Lucille Christianson in 1940.
 They had three sons, two of whom are still living.
 Bob Clement has served as Tennessee Public Service Commissioner, director of the Tennessee Valley Authority, president of Cumberland University, and a member of the United States House of Representatives from 1987 to 2003.
 Frank G. Clement, Jr., has been an attorney, a probate court judge, and currently serves on the Tennessee Court of Appeals.

 The Hotel Halbrook, where Clement was born in Dickson, is now home to the Clement Railroad Hotel Museum, and has been listed on the National Register of Historic Places.
-Clement's namesakes include buildings at Austin Peay State University, the University of Tennessee, Tennessee Technological University, Tennessee State University, and the University of Tennessee at Martin, as well as a golf course at Montgomery Bell State Park and a bridge over Barren Fork in McMinnville.
+Clement's namesakes include buildings at Austin Peay State University, the University of Tennessee, Tennessee Tech, Tennessee State University, and the University of Tennessee at Martin, as well as a golf course at Montgomery Bell State Park and a bridge over Barren Fork in McMinnville.